|

 Accessibility in Digital CollectionsSidney Gao & Sean Crowe (University of Cincinnati) ABSTRACT Accessibility workflows are a crucial step in the full lifecycle of digital collections work.
 Too often, however, these workflows are time consuming, tedious, and a significant burden on teams with limited resources.
 How can we lighten the workload of creating accessible collections, while ensuring the accuracy of the information provided?
 While it may not be the answer to every problem, artificial intelligence (combined with human quality control) can help teams improve the accessibility of their digital collections.
 This improved access to collections will enrich the teaching and learning of faculty, staff, and students across campus.As AI engenders sweeping change across the modern world, libraries have the chance to explore the intersection of AI and various library disciplines.
 Presenters will speak to the intersection of AI, accessibility, and digitized special collections.
 By exploring image descriptions, transcriptions of hand-written materials, and Retrieval Augmented Generation (RAG) for information retrieval, the team will share the ways in which AI has helped (or harmed) digital collections workflows.
 Participants will:

+Sean Crowe is a Digital Projects Librarian and part of the Digital Initiatives Team at the University of Cincinnati Libraries.
+He leads a monthly AI and Machine Learning libraries interest group meeting.
+His portfolio includes digital exhibits management as well as coordinating emerging digital humanities projects.
+In his free time he runs, plays guitar & other strings, and spends time with family.
 Launching Faculty Education to Create Better Research AssignmentsAmelia Anderson-Wile, Bethany Spieth & Kathleen Baril (Ohio Northern University) ABSTRACT Observing at times dated assignments that relied on former notions of how research is completed, two librarians teamed up with the director of their center for teaching and learning to create a week-long training for faculty looking to improve their specific research assignments.
 To cover all areas, experts from on and off campus were invited to share their expertise each day.
 The institute incorporated all areas needed to create effective assignments.
 Topics included were an overview of information literacy topics, backwards design, effective writing assignment creation in the era of AI, general overview of AI, and assessment.
 This presentation will provide an overview of the institute, best practices for faculty professional development, and lessons learned as well as future directions for professional development and collaboration with the center for teaching and learning.
 This presentation will incorporate Padlet exercises to engage the audience and encourage audience participation.Participants will:

+Bethany Spieth is the Instruction and Access Services Librarian at Ohio Northern University.
+Kathleen Baril is the Director of Heterick Memorial Library, Ohio Northern University.
 Intentional documentation for the win: Leadership as a mindset and an approach, regardless of positionJenny Donley & Heather Crozier (Ohio Northern University) ABSTRACT As a cataloging librarian and an e-resources librarian at a small-to-medium university, we can confirm that leadership is not just for managers and directors, and neither is large scale project management.
 Without official project management training, a systems librarian, or a technical services librarian in our law library, we successfully orchestrated an enormous withdrawal project while acting as co-leads for the OhioLINK system migration.
 An unanticipated renovation opportunity meant we were tasked in Fall 2024 with withdrawing 20,000+ volumes prior to Spring 2025, and we found ourselves juggling two massively complicated and daunting projects.
 We had already initiated a communication plan for the migration focused primarily on how to communicate effectively without overwhelming.
 As the migration progressed, we identified the increasing need to ensure deadlines were met, and that is where Google Drive became invaluable for the countless migration deadlines and withdrawal subproject tracking.
 We played to each other’s strengths throughout the year, and learned just how important it is to ask for help and to delegate.
 Google Drive utilization meant that all the moving parts of migration and weeding were documented and tracked, and could be readily shared.
 By the technical freeze in March, we looked back and could identify the key takeaways from our approach to leading and project management that had resulted in two successful projects.Participants will:

+NOTE: This is a Hybrid Session Martin Patrick serves as Head of Technical Services at Georgia Tech, where he provides strategic leadership for acquisitions, cataloging, e-resources management, interlibrary loan, and course reserves.
+With extensive experience implementing and optimizing Alma across multiple institutions, he previously held positions at the University of Minnesota, a joint appointment between St. Olaf and Carleton Colleges, and got his academic library start here in Ohio at Miami University.
+His expertise in e-resources, metadata, and library systems drives innovative approaches to reducing educational costs for students while enhancing faculty research support.
+He focuses on transforming technical challenges into opportunities for excellence and innovation.
 Projects beyond Paging: How Hands-On Work Facilitates Student Success in Archives & Special Collections and Digital InitiativesMiriam Intrator, Erin Wilson, Aurora Charlow & Greta Kuriger Suiter (Ohio University) ABSTRACT Our institution's Archives, Special Collections, and Digitization departments have a long history of offering multiple for-credit and paid opportunities for both undergraduate and graduate students.
 As small departments we rely on student contributions for everything from processing and describing collections to imaging and transcribing materials to creating social media content to curating both physical and digital exhibits.
 Over the years we have honed our recruitment, application, and training processes, making the positions increasingly competitive and desirable to students from a wide variety of majors who want to learn real, professional skills and leave with a project they can point to as a concrete accomplishment.
 In this presentation, we will provide examples of the high level work our students engage in.
 We will also discuss evidence of positive impact and growth based on student-centered events and feedback, as well as student mobility between units in order to follow their ongoing projects or to expand their learning and experience.
 During breakouts we will ask participants to share the types of projects their own students work on and to brainstorm how to foster additional student engagement in their work.Participants will:

+Miriam Intrator is Head of Archives & Special Collections and Rare Book Librarian at Ohio University.
+She has a PhD in history from the Graduate Center, City University of New York and a Master’s in Library Science from UNC Chapel Hill.
+Her monograph, Books across Borders: UNESCO and the Politics of Cultural Reconstruction, 1945-1951, was published by Palgrave Macmillan in 2019.
+Her historical research investigates the role of libraries, books, reading, and information exchange in times of war, chaos, and upheaval.
+Her library research explores interactive primary source literacy instruction and affordable and inclusive approaches to rare book collection development.
+Erin Wilson is the Digital Imaging Specialist & Project Manager at Ohio University Libraries where she oversees scanning operations and photography of archives and special collections materials.
+In addition to image production, Erin is involved with collaborative efforts to develop digital projects, describe and promote digitized content, and steward the Libraries’ Digital Archives.
+Aurora Charlow (she/they) is Ohio University's Digital Archivist.
+Aurora graduated from Simmons University with an MA in Library and Information Science in 2024.
+As a student, they worked in manuscript accessioning at Harvard Libraries, and later as a Metadata Project Contractor for Ohio University.
+Aurora served briefly as the Public Services Librarian at Wilmington University following their graduation.
+As Digital Archivist, Aurora collaborates with the curators of the Mahn Center for Archives & Special Collections to develop unique processing and preservation strategies for born-digital material across collections.
+Greta Kuriger Suiter is the Manuscripts Archivist at Ohio University Libraries where she has worked since 2022.
+Prior to that she was the Collections Archivist and then Processing Archivist at the Massachusetts Institute of Technology Distinctive Collections.
+She received her MLIS from the University of Washington in Seattle and holds BA and MA degrees in Art History from UMass Amherst and George Mason University respectively.
 I didn't know we had a librarian!: Intentional outreach to co-curricular campus programsMaureen Barry (Bowling Green State University), Laura Birkenhauer (Miami University), Zachary Lewis (University of Dayton), & Rob Snyder (Bowling Green State University) ABSTRACT Campus support programs and units are vital to college student success.
 Support services instill within students a sense of belonging, habits of engagement, and a model for help-seeking behaviors.
 Intentional outreach to these partners can create opportunities outside of the classroom for librarians to promote library services and resources to students, staff, and faculty.
 These collaborations both serve to inform campus partners of relevant services and functions of the academic library and to allow academic librarians to observe student needs in settings they may not otherwise have access to.
 This moderated panel will explore a variety of successful outreach efforts and partnerships between librarians and student support units on three Ohio campuses.
 Panelists from private and public institutions will discuss how librarians approach relationship building, strategies for developing and sustaining partnerships, and navigating shifts in campus structures during times of change.
 Panelists will also facilitate small group conversations during which participants will make connections between existing curricular partnerships and opportunities for co-curricular collaboration.
 Participants will:

 Participants will: